ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 ## Methodology

 In order to find overlapping regions, we first must define them.
-I decided that attempting to define proper polygon shapes for POTA, WWFF and IOTA entities was beyond the scope of this activity (and my attention span).
-I therefore sought to automate analysis of overlapping entities only for the the awards programmes that use simple circles: SOTA, Castles, Lighthouses and Bunkers.
+I decided that attempting to define proper polygon shapes for POTA, WWFF, IOTA entities and beaches was beyond the scope of this activity (and my attention span).
+I therefore sought to automate analysis of overlapping entities only for the the awards programmes that are being modelled as simple circles: SOTA, Castles, Lighthouses and Bunkers.

-Once I identified regions of high concentration of these entities, I then manually inspected them to identify overlapping POTA/WWFF entities, nearby beaches, and whether they are on a qualifying island.
+Once the output of the code allowed identification of precise regions of high concentration of these entities, I then manually inspected them to identify overlapping POTA/WWFF entities, nearby beaches, and whether they are on a qualifying island.

 For IOTA, "Great Britain" and "Ireland" technically qualify as islands, but for this study I have dismissed them as not particularly interesting, and I have only considered smaller islands.

-I have only considered entities within the UK for the study.
+I have only considered entities within the UK for the study, and note that the Castle and Lighthouse data used are only for England.

 I began a cursory analysis using the [UK Portable Ham Map](https://kwirk.github.io/pota-gb-map/) by Steve M1SDH.
 (This has been an invaluable tool for visualisation during this project, so many thanks to Steve and the other contributors.
-Thanks also to Rich M7GET for suggesting I begin simply by turning on all the layers in this tool, and seeing what stands out.)
+Thanks also to Rich M7GET for suggesting I begin simply by turning on all the layers in this tool, and seeing what stands out.
+It turns out that approach was so effective that I almost needn't have bothered writing the code.)

 A number of dense groups immediately stood out, largely bunkers and castles.
 This appeared to validate my choice to concentrate on these programmes, and it appeared that clusters of defensive structures, particularly coastal defences, were likely to be the best candidates for overlapping areas.